-- Cell Phones are addressed in Section I of this handbook. - Dress Code: As described in Board Policy 5511, students are expected to wear appropriate clothing while on school property and/or in attendance at school sponsored activities.
-Students are to use discretion in their dress and are not permitted to wear apparel that causes a substantial disruption in the school environment. - Student dress (including accessories) may not advertise, promote, or depict alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Appropriate footwear must be worn at all times. - Student whose dress causes a substantial disruption to the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline. - If a student has selected a manner of appearance that is beyond mere freedom of expression and disrupts the educational process or presents risk to themselves or others, they may be removed from the educational setting. - Students who are representing Holt Junior High at an official function or public event may be required to follow specific dress requirements.
-Usually, this applies to athletic teams, cheerleaders, bands, and other such groups. - Language: Students shall use language that promotes a safe and inclusive environment.
+- Cell Phones are addressed in Section I of this handbook.
+They are to be off and put into the classroom caddy during instructional time. - Dress Code: As described in Board Policy 5511, students are expected to wear appropriate clothing while on school property and/or in attendance at school sponsored activities.
+Students are to use discretion in their dress and are not permitted to wear apparel that causes a substantial disruption in the school environment. - Student dress (including accessories) may not advertise, promote, or depict alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Appropriate footwear must be worn at all times.

-- Interaction with others: Bullying and harassment of any kind will not be tolerated, even if considered "playing."
+- Language: Students shall use language that promotes a safe and inclusive environment. - Interaction with others: Bullying and harassment of any kind will not be tolerated, even if considered "playing."
 This includes name calling, insults, written or electronic communications, or any form of communication that makes another person feel threatened or unsafe at school.
 Please see the Technology Acceptable Use Policy in Section I for more details on the use of school technology and networks. - Avoid all physical interactions, from fighting to horseplay, to displays of affection.
 These interactions can turn unsafe unexpectedly and are not allowed. - School property: If you damage or break something at school, you will be expected to be a part of the process to fix or replace it.